U.S. Pork Infected with Resistant Bacteria and Growth Drug

 Pig factory farms will often administer low doses of antibiotics to their animals on a daily basis.
 This is done to promote growth as well as delay infection.
 The result, especially in cramped pens, is the growth of bacteria that has mutated to resist those antibiotics.

 The researchers found that ground pork was even more infected with these pathogenic bacteria.
+Other research has found superbugs resistant to all antibiotics are growing.

 In another recent study, this one from Taiwan’s National Taiwan University, researchers found that pork was a significant source for human infection of the parasite Toxoplasma gondii.
 The researchers tested 1,783 people, and over 9% tested positive for Toxoplasma antibodies – showing a past or present infection.